brunosan/brunosan.eu/_posts/project/2008-05-19-astronaut-selection-process.md

 were of high quality and staff were very professional, but also the lodging and travel arrangements were all taken care of.

+While on this process, talking with other candidates and knowing the requirements failed but I could do, I ended up adding a few items to my To Do lists (Run a marathon, scuba dive, parachute jumps, learn some Russian...)

 ###Resources